Arch Dental

 How to Remove Plaque from Teeth

 Plaque might sound harmless, but this sticky film of bacteria is the main culprit behind tooth decay, gum disease, and bad breath.
-It’s something everyone deals with daily — even those with good oral hygiene.
+It’s something everyone deals with daily, even those with good oral hygiene.
 Understanding how plaque forms and learning how to effectively remove it is key to keeping your teeth strong and healthy for life.

 In this detailed guide, we’ll walk you through everything you need to know about how to remove plaque from teeth, why it forms, how to prevent it, and when to see a dentist for professional help.
+This guide was reviewed by the dental team at Arch Dental Northampton, serving patients in Northampton, MA.

 What Is Plaque and Why Does It Form?